LambdaConglomerate/x9115lam/project/README.md

 # CSC 591 Final Project Report #

 # Introduction #
 Particle swarm optimization (PSO) is an optimization technique inspired by the "murmurations" of swarms of birds.
 Each candidate in a PSO swarm relies on its own knowledge of the domain space as well as the collective knowledge of the swarm.
 The simple baseline implementation of PSO provided by the authors [1] to first coin the technique leaves plenty of opportunities for the addition of heuristics, which may improve the performance of PSO.
 We experimented with a few tweaks and heuristics to see if they give better results than the classical version by Kennedy and Eberhart.
-The two heuristics
+The two heuristics we implement include a probabilistic reinforcent learning inspired method and a particle repulsion method.

 # Related Work #
 ## The Classical Model ##